DvorakHonza/DLP-for-SaaS/README.md

 To install the created solution download [this package](https://github.com/DvorakHonza/Files/blob/main/DlpForSaasPackage.zip?raw=true), that contains installation scripts, precompiled native host and other files necessary for instalation.

 1. Unzip the downloaded package.
+2. Open command line and navigate to the unzipped folder
-2. Run the init_db.bat script with a path as first argument, which specifies the folder where the database file will be saved.
-Use '.' to created the database in folder with the script.
+3. Run the init_db.bat script with a path as first argument, which specifies the folder where the database file will be saved.
+Use '.' (dot character) to create the database in current folder.
 Adjust the DatabaseLocation property in settings.json file to correspond to the path provided to the init_db.bat script.
 ```batch
     init_db.bat <path>
 ```
-3. Run the install.bat script.
+4. Run the install.bat script.
 This script sets required registry values.
-4. Set settings in the settings.json file and run the setSettings.ps1 script
+5. Set settings in the settings.json file and run the setSettings.ps1 script
-5. Launch chrome browser, extension should be installed (might take a couple seconds after first start)
+6. Launch chrome browser, extension should be installed (might take a couple seconds after first start)

 ## Configuration

-Settings for the extension are read from settings.json file.
+Settings for the extension are read from settings.json file and written to registry.

 * "DatabaseLocation" - contains path to the database file, used by NativeHost
 * "Policy" - contains policies set for the extension